jmunozji/DBMS/docs/U0_1_Introduction.md

 Depending on your PC operating system and the availability of the client programs for it, you can decide to install the client programs in your own PC or create a client VM to install these programs.
 Therefore we will need:

 - Windows Server 2008 or higher
-- Windows 7 or higher as client (optiona)
+- Windows 7 or higher as client (optional)

 ## VM's in VirtualBox